- Start date: September

 This class provides a detailed understanding of brand theory and application of key brand strategies.
-Brands such as American Express and Levis jeans will be reviewed.
+Major brands will be reviewed.

-Aspects and theories of brand management will be presented and discussed in order to equip the student to manage effectively in a global brand environment.
-Students will gain a clear appreciation of the role of brand strategy within the corporation’s operating plan.
+Aspects and theories of brand management will be presented and discussed in order to equip you to manage effectively in a global brand environment.
+You'll gain a clear appreciation of the role of brand strategy within the corporation’s operating plan.
 This will entail consideration of environmental factors causing changes to the structure and composition of the brand portfolio as well as discussion of conceptual issues surrounding the strategic roles of brand management.

 A theoretical look at how a company’s brand value is created and measured will be a key objective of this core class.
 Using core brand theories and concepts, this class reviews and applies brand strategies to a variety of business cases.
 The course is rich in branding theory and will put the theory to practice using branding applications to industry and reviewing key companies branding strategies.

-The Marketing Works project provides students with a challenging organisation-based, action-learning opportunity to advise a company on a marketing problem/opportunity.
+The Marketing Works project provides you with a challenging organisation-based, action-learning opportunity to advise a company on a marketing problem/opportunity.

-Students will consult their client-firms or client-organisations with the objective of delivering realistic recommendations which if implemented could reasonably be expected to help generate strategic marketing plans.
-The scope of the project is to allow students to work in groups to manage the project at hand, and communicate their outcomes to their clients.
+You'll consult your client-firm or client-organisation with the objective of delivering realistic recommendations which, if implemented, could reasonably be expected to help generate strategic marketing plans.
+The scope of the project is to allow you to work in groups to manage the project at hand, and communicate outcomes to your clients.

-The groups are responsible for managing their relationships with their clients, and will be assigned a supervisor from the Department who will oversee the students’ progress.
+The groups are responsible for managing their relationships with their clients, and will be assigned a supervisor from the Department who will oversee the your progress.